“Aliyar hates processes.” I heard one of my teammates explain to a new hire.

 The crucial quality of a healthy OKR culture are ruthless intellectual honesty, a disregard for self interest, and a deep allegiance to the team.John Doerr – Measure What Matters

-- Organisations and teams that involve everyone in setting goals get better commitment and results.
+- Organisations and teams that involve everyone in setting goals to get better commitment and results.

 - Having a disciplined approach to goal setting and performance management improves productivity and efficiency.